Hosting and bandwidth provided by MacAce.net.

 In addition, versions of the operating system earlier than the one that shipped with a particular Mac are not compatible.
 Mac OS 9 applications are not supported by operating system versions compatible with the MacBook Pro line, either.

-To install software or transfer files from a CD or DVD to a Retina Display-equipped MacBook Pro, you have to either purchase an external SuperDrive, which Apple offers for US$79, or use the "Remote Disk" function.
-Essentially, you just install the "Remote Disk" software on a nearby Mac or Windows machine, and then use its optical drive to install software or transfer files via CD or DVD.
+To install software or transfer files from a CD or DVD to a Retina Display MacBook Pro, you have to either purchase an external optical drive or use the "Remote Disk" function.
+Essentially, you just install the "Remote Disk" software on a nearby Mac or Windows machine, and then "borrow" its optical drive to install software or transfer files via CD or DVD.

 Of course, Apple would prefer that you buy all software through Apple's own Mac App Store rather than install software via other means.
 Some developers have been quite vocal in expressing that the App Store doesn't meet their needs or the needs of their customers, but Apple's Mac App Store may or may not meet your own needs.